alshedivat/al-folio/_posts/2023-01-05-GradientDescendingCoreg.md

 In the past few months, I have found that the implementation of NuthKaab coregistration in xDEM is not fast enough for ICESat-2 datasets.
 As a result, I have developed a new method called 'Gradient Descending Coregistration,' which works similarly to ICP (Iterative Closest Point) but is significantly faster.
 I am eager to receive professional input to make this method more robust and useful for others.

-The purpose of this section is
+The purpose of this section is:
 - to compare the performance of NuthKaab coregistration and 'Gradient Descending Coregistration' on ICESat-2 datasets.
-- In addition, I will explore the footprint problem: should I treat the point measurements of ICESat-2 as a footprint (zonal statistics) or using point interpolation.
+- In addition, I will consider the possibility of extending 'Gradient Descending Coregistration' to other scenarios beyond ICESat-2 point coregistration.
-- Finally, I will consider the possibility of extending 'Gradient Descending Coregistration' to other scenarios beyond ICESat-2 point coregistration.
+- Finally, I will explore the footprint problem: should I treat the point measurements of ICESat-2 as a footprint (zonal statistics) or using point interpolation.

 ```python